atefhares/CICD_playground/README.md

-## Infrastructure as code using Terraform, Jenkinks, Docker, Ansible, AWS
+## Infrastructure as code using Terraform, Jenkins, Docker, Ansible, AWS

 The goal is to apply an infrastructure close enough to the following structure: